 Risk Category - Nature and Size of the Sector

 Banks in the Cayman Islands vary greatly in size from small entities to those with a large global footprint.
 The majority of the sector is comprised of Category B banks conducting treasury services for group branches in the Americas, with very few engaging in trade finance.
 The domestic market is serviced by 6 retail banks that, combined, represent less than 15% of total sector assets.
 As of September 2019, the assets of all Cayman Islands licensed banks totaled USD 626 billion.

-From a geographic perspective, bank licensees represent some 45 countries from across the globe, with an almost equal distribution across the Americas, Europe, Africa and Asia/Australia.
+From a geographic perspective, most of the banks licensed in the Cayman Islands are branches or subsidiaries of established international financial institutions conducting business in international markets.
+About 45 countries from across the globe are represented, with an almost equal distribution across the Americas, Europe, Africa and Asia/Australia.